GCETTB-HYLAND-Hackathon2012-22/Backend22/README.md

 # Backend22: The Backend API for Miracurol 2.0

-Backend22 is a [FastAPI](https://fastapi.tiangolo.com/) based backend API created for the soul purpose of handling all backend essentials for the website Miracurol 2.0.
+Backend22 is a [FastAPI](https://fastapi.tiangolo.com/) based backend API created for the sole purpose of handling all backend essentials for the website Miracurol 2.0.

 Visit our website at [Miracurol 2.0](https://soumyajitnandi.000webhostapp.com/)